 The fundamental aspects of the analysis and processing of digital and analogue signals, with emphasis on random signals and noise.
-Includes: Generalized Fourier analysis; convolution, correlation, energy and power density spectra.
-Hilbert transforms; analytic signals and signals ingital gigital filtering.
+Includes: Generalized Fourier analysis: convolution, correlation, energy and power density spectra.
+Hilbert transforms; analytic signals and signals in systems.
+Sampling and digital processing of analogue signals, including digital filtering.
 The discrete Fourier transform (DFT) and the use of fast Fourier transform (FFT) algorithms.
 Random processes, the transmission of signals and noise through linear systems and non-linear devices.
 Poisson and Gaussian random processes.
 Estimation and measurement of power density spectra.

 Prerequisite or co-requisite for 6.337G, 6.338G, 6.343G, 6.344G, 6.345G and 6.349G.
-Excluded: 6.042 or similar.